 Quitting smoking, as smoking can impair blood flow and increase the risk of complications.

-Taking medications as prescribed by a doctor, and attending regular check-ups to monitor the progression of the disease.
+Taking medications as prescribed by orthopaedic doctor and attending regular check-ups to monitor the progression of the disease.

 Engaging in low-impact exercise, such as swimming or cycling, to maintain joint flexibility and strengthen the muscles around the hip joint.

-Using assistive devices such as crutches or a walker, as recommended by a doctor, to avoid putting weight on the affected leg.
+Using assistive devices such as crutches or a walker, as recommended by orthopaedic doctor, to avoid putting weight on the affected leg.

-Ensuring that the patient receives adequate nutrition and hydration to support bone health and overall well-being.
+Ensuring adequate nutrition and hydration to support bone health and overall well-being.

-It's important for patients with AVN of the hip to work closely with your doctor to develop an individualized care plan that best suits you.
+It's important for patients with AVN of the hip to work closely with your orthopaedic surgeon or joint replacement surgeon to develop an individualized care plan that best suits you.